Carreau/phd-dissertation/parts/roleofactin.rst

-As actin network a dynamics construct that are changing shape and properties with time, it is convenient to be able to stabilize those network.
+As actin networks are dynamic constructs that are changing shape and properties with time, it is convenient to be able to stabilize those networks.
 Tropomyosins are proteins capable to bind on the side of actin filament to stabilize them.

-The use of phalloidin, a toxin extracted from fungus, is also common as by binding between F-actin subunits on the filament, it prevent it from de polymerising.
-Though, it is known that stabilizing actin filaments with phalloidin will increase they persistence length which can change the mechanical properties of the formed actin network.
+The use of phalloidin, a toxin extracted from fungus (Amanita phalloides), binds between F-actin subunits on the filament, and hence  prevents it from de-polymerising.
+Though, it is known that stabilizing actin filaments with phalloidin will increase their stiffness as measure by the persistence length which can change the mechanical properties of the formed actin network.

 Molecular Motor